-I just sailed on a 7-night spring break cruise from Galveston, Texas onboard Carnival's newest and most innovative cruise ship, Carnival Jubilee.
-I’m a big fan of Carnival Cruise Line, so I was ecstatic to get onboard to experience the latest and greatest from the cruise line.
+Last year, I sailed on a 7-night spring break cruise from Galveston, Texas onboard Carnival's newest and most innovative cruise ship, Carnival Jubilee.
+I was excited to see the latest and greatest from the cruise line in a balcony cabin.

 Image

 Carnival Jubilee is one of the newest and most exciting cruise ships at sea.
-The brand-new mega-ship launched a few months ago in December 2023 as the latest vessel to join Carnival Cruise Line's fleet.
+The mega-ship launched in December 2023 as the newest vessel to join Carnival Cruise Line's fleet.

 Image

 Carnival is known for having the most fun ships at sea, and Carnival Jubilee is no exception.
-Measuring 182,800 gross tons, it's one of the largest cruise ships in the world.
+Measuring 182,800 gross tons, it's one of the largest cruise ships in the world and the third ship in Carnival's revolutionary Excel Class.

 Image